fehann/VisEMAp2020/index.md

 Este trabalho faz parte do curso de Visualização da Informação do EMAp da FGV.

-You can use the [editor on GitHub](https://github.com/fehann/VisEMAp2020/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## Aula 2 - Criar a visualização do Quarteto de Ascombe

 A ferramenta escolhida para criar as visualizações foi o Altair em Python.
 Eu tenho mais fluência na utilização do R, usei uma vez o Altair porém foi baseado em um código template, portanto escolhi esta ferramenta para testar fazer visualizações do zero e aumentar minhas habilidades em programação.